kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 "Yes, Louise?"

-"Those newspaper clippings on the wall.
-What are they about?"
+"That newspaper clipping on the wall.
+What is that about?"

 "Oh, yah, that was pretty cool."
 Bruce smiled.
 "I don't know if you can place my accent, but I'm from South Africa.
 I used to practise at a big